 The academic standard for admission is a 3.0 GPA overall, combined with a 3.0 GPA for science prerequisite courses.
 All of the above courses must be completed with grades of “C+” or above.
 Please note that a “C” will not be accepted.
 All prerequisite courses must be completed before an application in PTCAS is submitted for verification.
 Submission of the following documentation is also required:

-- Official GRE score report (PTCAS GRE code is 2682)
+- Official GRE score report showing a minimum of a 3.5 on the Analytical Writing Section (PTCAS GRE code is 2682)

-- TOEFL score (if high school graduate of non-English speaking country)
+- TOEFL score (if high school graduate of a non-English speaking country)

 - Official transcripts from all colleges attended